CoffeeStraw/PyonFX/docs/tutorials/3-advanced/01-frame-by-frame.md

         - a float exponent (classic ASS‑style acceleration)
         - a named preset (e.g., `"out_quart"`, `"in_back"`, `"in_out_sine"`)
         - a custom Python callable for fully bespoke curves
     - `Utils.accelerate(...)` is the low-level function that applies a given easing to a progress percentage.
 In this case, we use it to change the progress along the Bezier curve.
+See [`Utils.accelerate`](../../reference/utils.md#pyonfx.utils.Utils.accelerate).

     For a visual gallery of common presets and their shapes, see [easings.net](https://easings.net/).
 In PyonFX, use their snake_case variants (e.g., `easeOutQuart` → `"out_quart"`).